 Efforts to encourage the use of cryptocurrency in Wyoming have already paid off.
 Earlier this month, crypto exchange Coinbase announced it will return to the state after a three-year absence thanks to a bill passed during the most recent legislative session.
 Efforts like this could ultimately undermine the Federal Reserve’s monopoly on money.

 A coalition of five Republican representatives and a senator sponsored House Bill 19 (HB19).
-The new law exempts virtual currency from the Wyoming Money Transmitter Act.
+The new law exempts virtual currency from the Wyoming Money Transmitter Act, greatly simplifying cryptocurrency tax preparation.

 Coinbase abruptly pulled up stakes and left the state in 2015 after regulators informed the company the Money Transmitter Act required it to keep double reserves for all Wyoming customers’ assets.
 Under the law, Coinbase had to keep fiat currency reserves equal to the value of crypto-assets held by the company for Wyoming customers.
 For example, if a customer had $1,000 in crypto, Coinbase was required to hold an additional $1,000 in cash.